indrz/indrz-be/README.md

 * [Gulpjs js](http://gulpjs.com) - js building

 ## Licence
-indrz is under MIT license.
+indrz is under GNU General Public License v3.0.
 The name "indrz" is not allowed to be used by third parties and is a trademark.
 Other than that you can do what you want accordingly  (http://opensource.org/licenses/MIT)